MkrtichSargsyan/globus-slack-bot/README.md

 9. Click on ```Save Integration``` button.
 10. Create .env file in your project folder, copy your TOKEN to that .env file and paste it as ```SLACK_API_TOKEN = your-token-here```
 11. Run ```rackup``` from your terminal window to start running the project.
 12. Open the Slack and go to workspace page.
-Invite your bot to your page.
+Invite your bot to your page.To see available commands ask for @your_bot help.

 ## List of available commands: